-Part 5 Home and School Communications and Volunteer Opportunities at St. Charles Borromeo School
+Home and School Communications and Volunteer Opportunities

 Appointments and Visits

 Parents are encouraged to communicate with their student's teacher, the principal and other staff members whenever necessary.
 Anytime a parent or guardian wants to discuss their student's progress or any other matter that relates to school, contact the appropriate staff member for an appointment.
 Parents are encouraged to check grades via the option.com website using school code 8380 and your username and password.
 Open communication between parent and teacher is a cornerstone for student success at St. Charles.
 The principal may be contacted after appropriate communication has occurred between the staff member and parent.